Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/06 - the python files.md

 ###############################################################################################################
 ```

-Next, define the message shown to the user when the exercise is completed successfully.
+Next, define the message shown to the learner when the exercise is completed successfully.
 Place this definition outside the class for easier formatting.
 A multiline string can be used to include elements like bullet points or even a short Q&A (e.g., a joke).

 For paragraphs that require automatic word wrapping, break the text into separate lines and concatenate them.
-This keeps the text easy to read in the code while still displaying correctly to the user.
+This keeps the text easy to read in the code while still displaying correctly to the learner.

 ```python
 success_message = '''